AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Differences between few-shot learning & fine-tuning

-• The primary difference between fine-tuning methods and few-shot learning is the amount of task-specific data required for the model to adapt to a new task or domain.
+Primary difference is the amount of task-specific data required for the model to adapt to a new task or domain.
 Fine-tuning methods require a moderate amount of task-specific data to optimize the model’s performance, while few-shot learning methods can adapt models to new tasks or domains with only a few labeled examples.

 What are some fine-tuning examples?